JobtechSwe/sokannonser-api/README.md

     ES_HISTORICAL_ADS_INDEX

-Specifies which index to search historical ads from (JobSearch with x-feature historical-ads)
+Specifies which index to search historical ads from (JobSearch with x-feature-historical-ads)

     ES_USER